A Simple Recipe for Language-guided Domain Generalized Segmentation

 \subsection{Training \method}

-\paragnoskip{Style randomization.} During training, each batch of feature maps $\src{\mb{f}}$ are viewed as a grid of $m$ patches, without cropping them.
-For each patch $\src{\mb{f}}^{(ij)}$ within the grid, the dominant class $c_p^{(ij)}$ is queried using the corresponding ground truth patch $\src{\mb{y}}^{(ij)}$, and a style is randomly sampled from the corresponding mined bank $\mc{T}^{(c_p^{(ij)})}$.
-We then apply patch-wise linear style mixing between the original style of the patch and the mined style.
-Specifically, for an arbitrary patch $\src{\mb{f}}^{(ij)}$, our local style mixing reads:
+\paragnoskip{Style randomization.} During training, randomly cropped images $\src{\mc{I}}$ are encoded into $\src{\mb{f}}$ using \CLIPImOne{}.
+Each batch of feature maps $\src{\mb{f}}$ is viewed as a grid of $m$ patches, without cropping them.
+For each patch $\src{\mb{f}}{\!}^{(ij)}$ within the grid, the dominant class $c_p{\!}^{(ij)}$ is queried using the corresponding ground truth patch $\src{\mb{y}}{\!}^{(ij)}$, and a style is randomly sampled from the corresponding mined bank $\mc{T}{}^{(c_p{\!}^{(ij)})}$.
+We then apply patch-wise convex combination (\ie, style mixing) of the original style of the patch and the mined style.
+Specifically, for an arbitrary patch $\src{\mb{f}}{\!}^{(ij)}$, our local style mixing reads: